Seared Scallops with Watercress and Warm Orange Dressing

 - Remove any thick stems from watercress and roughly chop.
 Place in medium bowl, toss with 1 tablespoon olive oil and a pinch of salt.
 Sprinkle with 1 teaspoon of vinegar.
 Place on serving platter or individual plates.
 Top with pineapple and radishes.

-- Heat heavy skillet, large enough for scallops, over medium-high heat; when hot add remaining tablespoon of oil.
+- Brush scallops with a light coating of olive oil to prevent sticking.
+Heat heavy skillet, large enough for scallops, over medium-high heat; when hot add remaining tablespoon of oil.
 Sear scallops 2 - 3 minutes on each side to brown but not overcook.
 Arrange scallops on salad.

 - In pan used for scallops, add juice, remaining tablespoon of vinegar, and maple syrup.
 Set on high and bring to boil; cook 3 - 4 minutes until slightly reduced.